dsinecos/dsinecos.github.io/_posts/2019-06-13-Learning-Kafka-Configure-Kafka-Producer-for-Message-Durability.md

 categories: blog
 ---

-The following post covers the common configuration parameters in Kafka Producer and Kafka Cluster to achieve message durability, consistent message ordering, idempotent producer and high throughput
+The following post covers the common configuration parameters in Kafka Producer and Kafka Cluster to achieve message durability

 ### Contents
 - [Message Durability](#message-durability)